 - Service / API test – you want to test your endpoints as thoroughly as possible

-- End to End test of the integrated system (continuous integration can be great help here)
+- End to End test of the integrated system (continuous integration can be a great help here)

 There is also interesting insight into system design called “Conway’s Law“: